-An Attorney (also known as a lawyer) provides representation and legal advice to clients in criminal and civil cases.
-Attorneys can work as a general practitioner, taking on a variety of clients, or they can specialize in certain fields, such as real estate, criminal, or environmental law.
+An attorney (also known as a lawyer) provides representation and legal advice to clients in criminal and civil cases.
+Attorneys can work as a general practitioner who takes on a variety of clients, or they can specialize in certain fields, such as real estate, criminal, or environmental law.

 Attorney responsibilities may include:

 - Representing clients within the judicial court system

 - Developing case strategies for clients

 A good attorney can mean the difference between someone going to jail or walking free.
 In order to provide the best service possible for their clients, a skilled attorney will:

 - Remain observant in order to consider all aspects of a case